 Each year, the V5 Hero Bot is designed from the VEX V5 Competition Starter Kit to provide teams with a starting point to play the current VEX Robotics Competition game.
-It is intended for experienced teams to be able to quickly assemble a robot to investigate the game's dynamics and for new teams to be able learn valuable building skills and have a robot they can customize to compete with early in the season.
+It is intended for experienced teams to be able to quickly assemble a robot to investigate the game's dynamics.
+New teams can also use the Hero Bot to learn valuable building skills and have a robot they can customize to compete with early in the season.

 The 2021-2022 VRC Game is Tipping Point.
 View this page for more information on the game and how it is played.
 This season's Hero Bot to play Tipping Point is Moby.
 You can view Moby’s build instructions for more information.

 For game definitions used throughout this article, an overview of the game rules, and scoring, view the Game Manual for Tipping Point.

 Each side of Moby’s Forks can hold up to two Rings, which leaves plenty of capacity to handle all three of the Preload Rings.

 Pick up Rings from the Field to score in Mobile Goals.